alexander-digett/digett/src/pages/insights/crawling-vs-indexing-robotstxt-and-sitemapxml.md

 title: 'Crawling vs. Indexing: Robots.txt and sitemap.xml'
 templateKey: blog-post
 date: 2014-04-15T14:55:05.000Z
+category:
-category: Development, Drupal, SEM and SEO
+  -Development, Drupal, SEM and SEO
 alias: crawling-vs-indexing-robotstxt-and-sitemapxml
 summary: >
  Sometimes you need to prevent a site, page or everything at a particular path from showing up in Google search.
 I've heard people say to just disallow the page in robots.txt file.
 This is actually incorrect.